Adderall Addiction: Signs, Symptoms, and Treatment

 • Physical exhaustion

-Who is at Risk of Being Addicted to Adderall?
+Who Is at Risk of Being Addicted to Adderall?

 Another subpopulation of college-aged youth that was found to misuse Adderall was dental and dental hygiene students.2 A survey was sent to these students and found that:2